-Horizontal J-bars hooked around the longitudinal

-reinforcement on each face of the cap beam are required as shown in Figure 8.13.5.1.1-1.
-At a minimum, locate horizontal J-bars at every other vertical to longitudinal bar intersection within the joint.
+Horizontal J-bars hooked around the longitudinal reinforcement on each face of the cap beam shall be provided as shown in Figure 8.13.5.1.1-1.
+At a minimum, locate horizontal J-bars shall be located at every other vertical to longitudinal bar intersection within the joint.
 The J-dowel reinforcement bar shall be at least a #4 size bar.